Religion Courses

 RELIGION 222.
 (3) HISTORY OF CHRISTIAN THOUGHT II.
 A study of important Christian thinkers and the historical currents in which they worked from the Reformation to the present.
 Within the great diversity of this period, the course focuses upon the work of the Reformers (Luther, Calvin, the Anabaptists), the development of 18th and 19th century liberalism, and the subsequent reactions of thinkers such as Newman, Kierkegaard, Barth, and Balthasar.
 Prerequisite: none.

 RELIGION 225.
 (3) CHRISTIAN ETHICS.
 An exploration of Christian ethics emphasizing the role of Christian community and identity as fundamental to Christian ethical practice.
 An initial examination of the Biblical, theological, and historical bases for Christian ethics in the first part of the course leads to focused discussions of specific contemporary moral and social issues in the latter part of the semester.
-Prerequisite: none, but Religion 101 or 102 is recommended.
+Prerequisite: none.
 Offered: spring semester.

 RELIGION 323.
 (3) THEOLOGY AND LITERATURE.
 A consideration of the usage of specific Biblical and/or religious themes or motifs in contemporary literature.
 The emphasis is on discerning what principles of interpretation are used in giving contemporary expression to specific themes.
 The specific themes vary.
 Prerequisite: Rhetoric 102.